Hamza Boukhari

 Hamza Boukhari (born 28 March 1995) is a Dutch football player of Moroccan descent who plays for TAC '90.

 Club career

-He made his professional debut in the Eerste Divisie for Jong FC Utrecht on 5 August 2016 in a game against NAC Breda.
-He went on to play for Quick Boys, RKAVV, and TAC '90.
+He made his professional debut in the Eerste Divisie for Jong FC Utrecht on 5 August 2016 in a game against NAC.
+He went on to play for amateur sides Quick Boys, RKAVV, TAC '90 Laakkwartier and GSC/ESDO.

+He has also played futsal in the Dutch top division for ZVV Den Haag.

+Personal life

+He is a second cousin of former Ajax player Nourdin Boukhari.